LuskaBol/brlc-monorepo/README.md

 - [ ] Migrate Stratus to the monorepo contracts
 - [ ] Join contracts by workspace and cross-reference contracts
 - [ ] Extract common contracts to a separate packages

-#### Monorepo migration checklist

-- Remove from repo some folders and files:
-  - .github
-  - .cursor
-  - lint configs